Terrorism in Burkina Faso: Domestic efforts

-Burkina Faso's President Roch Marc Christian Kaboré has described counterterrorism as a "national priority."
+Burkina Faso's former President Roch Marc Christian Kaboré has described counterterrorism as a "national priority."
 Efforts to fight terrorism include placing more security forces throughout Burkina Faso, creating specialized task forces, and organizing raids targeting terrorists.

 Regarding increasing security forces in Burkina Faso, President Kaboré planned to remove soldiers deployed as peacekeepers in Darfur, Sudan by July 2017 to refocus manpower on domestic terrorism issues.
 The government also requested in 2016 that Burkina Faso soldiers that were part of the United Nations (UN) peacekeeping mission in Mali be deployed to areas close to its own border.
 Nonetheless, media reports in 2019 showed that Burkina Faso forces outside the country were often better trained than domestic units.

 The government also created specialized military units dedicated to fighting terrorism.
 In January 2013, the Groupement des Forces Anti-Terroristes (GFAT) was created as a joint Army-Gendarmerie-Police counterterrorism task force.
 GFAT has since grown from 500 troops to 1,600 troops that specialize in targeting terrorism activity.

 From 2018 onward, the military has also been conducting more raids against terrorist networks in northern areas of Burkina Faso, but such raids are often correlated with alleged human rights abuses.
 For example, on February 4, 2019, the Army claimed to have fought and killed 146 terrorists near the border with Mali, but human rights groups suggested that there was no evidence that the people targeted were terrorists and described the incident as a "summary execution."

 Such human rights abuses dampen counterterrorism efforts because they make locals less likely to collaborate with security forces against terrorist organizations.
 Worries over security force violence might also contribute to the ambiguous or favorable attitudes that about 30% of Burkina Faso people have towards terrorist groups like the Islamic State.
 Although Burkina Faso puts significant effort into counterterrorism efforts, some of these efforts might thus be hindered by security force violence.

 On 9 April 2020, security forces of Burkina Faso executed 31 unarmed men on the day of their arrest by the security forces.
 They were killed within a few hours of their arrest.